 Local girls encountered GIs under casual circumstances, as well.
 Those who had defense jobs worked closely with servicemen or defense workers.
 GIs were stationed on every island, sometimes taking over schools or community centers.
-Whereas in Honolulu and on O‘ahu GIs had long been a common site, the military presence on the neighbor islands had been non-existent.
-The arrival of a regiment sent to Kaua‘i for training was at first a cause for alarm but gradually local girls were enjoying the distraction and entertainment the visitors inspired (C.O., “Interracial Dating” (UHSj-352-I) Student Journals 339-355).
+Whereas in Honolulu and on O‘ahu GIs had long been a common site, the military presence on the neighbor islands had been limited The arrival of a regiment sent to Kaua‘i for training was at first a cause for alarm but gradually local girls were enjoying the distraction and entertainment the visitors inspired (C.O., “Interracial Dating” (UHSj-352-I) Student Journals 339-355).
 On campus, as the number of local men decreased, the number of GIs increased.
 Not only were GIs taking courses or participating in training programs on campus, but University buildings were being used by the Army for administrative purposes.
 Casual encounters encouraged fraternization and provided other opportunities for local girls to support the war, helping to maintain the morale of soldiers through informal, welcoming attitudes.

 Local girls gave a number of reasons for dating servicemen.
 First and foremost, they felt it was their duty.
 Dancing, dating, and providing friendly company was all but mandated, but most girls did not object.
 Attending socials provided the men with comfort and a friendly face, perhaps the last one they would see before they were shipped overseas.
 It was a woman’s role, in the guise of a mother, sister, or girlfriend, to boost morale by maintaining a facade of normalcy.
 The girls were there to provide fun, to distract the men from the sacrifices they were also about to make in the name of patriotic duty.